magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Enable known SIP user
 ---------------------

-| Activating this option will be able to type an SIP account to call it directly.
+| Activating this option will be able to type an SIP user to call it directly.